kitnil/awesome/README.md

 - [multitor](https://github.com/trimstray/multitor) - A tool that lets you create multiple TOR instances with a load-balancing.
 - [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids!
 Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
 - [index](https://github.com/go-modules-by-example/index) - Go modules by example is a series of work-along guides
-- [htrace.sh](https://github.com/trimstray/htrace.sh) - Shell script for http/https troubleshooting and profiling.
+- [htrace.sh](https://github.com/trimstray/htrace.sh) - My simple Swiss Army knife for http/https troubleshooting and profiling.
 - [qemu-android-x86-runner](https://github.com/rexim/qemu-android-x86-runner) - Quick Start on How to Run Android x86 in QEMU
 - [ncmpcpp-with-albumart](https://github.com/fikriomar16/ncmpcpp-with-albumart) - Showing album art in ncmpcpp using urxvt
 - [zabbix-version-detect](https://github.com/catonrug/zabbix-version-detect) - Detect new zabbix versions by using sourceforge rss feed